 Inspiration.
-Outcome: Students are aware of the roles, career paths, jobs or companies in the music, media, and entertainment technology industries.
+Students are aware of the roles, career paths, jobs or companies in the music, media, and entertainment technology industries.

 Access.
-Outcome: Students have access to mentors and role models from our partner companies (including YouTube, Universal Music Group, Adobe, Fender, Adobe, Dolby, and more) to explore and prepare for careers.
+Students gain access to top industry mentors and role models from our partner companies (including YouTube, Universal Music Group, Adobe, Fender, Adobe, Dolby, and more) to explore and prepare for careers.

 Experience.
-Outcome: Students have real-world experience, working on real-world industry projects with their mentors, and will be able to translate their in-school learnings to professional skills and knowledge.
-Students work on small projects to demonstrate success.
+Students gain real-world experience, working on real-world industry projects with their mentors, and will be able to translate their in-school learning to professional skills and knowledge.

 Stage 3: (October 2019) Access.
 Students are coached by Real Industry and mentors to act on their insights and research career paths in industry.